 Having said all this, perhaps Marcus is too categorical in dismissing emotion.
 Plato argued that emotions were meant to be the powerful subordinate allies of reason.
 For example, anger is an emotion propitious to the extermination of one’s enemies.
 (Then again, Marcus was a fairly effective military commander in his continuous and often brutal campaigns against the Germans.
 So perhaps I am in no position to talk, but I share my reaction.)

 Certainly in both elite and mass politics nothing is possible without the inspiration of emotions, in particular appeal to our deep-seated tribal and spiritual longings.
 Practically, the fact is that Christianity displaced ancient philosophy and the old Pagan religion by appealing to emotion.
+Marcus could protest against the “mere contrariness [of] the Christians” (11, 3), but Christianity triumphed all the same.
+The thoughtful emperor Julian was unable, despite his Pagan revival, to undo the work of the awesome Constantine.
 The philosopher may protest that this is irrational, but all the same, ancient philosophy died and only lived on in the Middle Ages, to the extent it did, in Christianity, because Christianity could better appeal to that irrational part of us, particularly among the masses.